An easy recipe for comforting corned beef potato cakes; this recipe is a great way to use up leftover boiled potatoes.

 Press the patties in the breadcrumbs on both sides.
 Let rest in the fridge until cold (about an hour).
 Fry, turning once, until golden brown.

-Instead of the soy sauce you can add other sauces such as ketchup, sweet chilli sauce, mustard or chutney.
+- Instead of the soy sauce you can add other sauces such as ketchup, sweet chilli sauce, mustard or chutney to make this Gluten Free

 Recipe feature of corned beef and potato cakes commissioned by Princes.
 All opinions our own.